 Students are expected to attend every class, report for examinations and submit major graded coursework as scheduled.
 If a student is unable to attend lecture(s), report for any exams or complete major graded coursework as scheduled due to extenuating circumstances, the student must contact the instructor as soon as possible.
 Students may be requested to provide documentation to support their absence and/or may be referred to the Student Support Team for assistance.
 Students will be provided reasonable accommodations for missed exams, assignments or projects due to significant illness, tragedy or other personal emergencies.
-In the instance of missed lectures or labs, the student is responsible for review posted slides and recorded lectures.
-Please note, all students must follow Stony Brook, local, state and Centers for Disease Control and Prevention (CDC) guidelines to reduce the risk of transmission of COVID.
-For questions or more information click here.
+In the instance of missed lectures or labs, the student is responsible for reviewing posted slides and recorded lectures.